 The proof is in the data.
-Dr. William Deming, brought quality improvement processes to the forefront about 75 years ago.
+Dr. William Deming brought quality improvement processes to the forefront about 75 years ago.
 His concepts helped modern businesses tackle ever-changing conditions.
 According to Deming, “In God we trust…and all others must bring data.”
 Data will provide the push to move physicians and healthcare organizations into using processes that are quantifiable and offer real value.
-According to a survey from McKinsey, 84 percent of physicians surveyed were willing to change as long as a reasonable course and argument could be made that change was necessary.
+According to a survey from McKinsey, 84 percent of physicians surveyed were willing to change as long as a reasonable course an argument could be made that change was necessary.
 Real-time data will guide future improvements for physicians and result in the ability to make vital decisions that impact a healthy bottom line and better patient care.

 The implementation of a system of measurement allows clinicians and healthcare organization to better serve patients.
 According to Science of Improvement: Establishing Measures from the Institute for Healthcare Improvement, measurement for learning and process Improvement allows providers to:

 Oftentimes, there is so much data that it becomes overwhelming.
 Pertinent data needs to be given to practitioners at the right time and place.
 The information needs to answer their questions succinctly.
-Small scale tests can allow providers the information necessary to control for biases and correct prior to large scale implementation.
+Small-scale tests can allow providers the information necessary to control for biases and correct prior to large-scale implementation.
 Data for improvement in quality management in healthcare should be derived from outcome measures, process measures and balancing measures.

 The quest for quality improvement in healthcare is nothing new.
-Chester County Hospital and health System president and CEO H.L.
+Chester County Hospital and Health System president and CEO H.L.
 Perry Pepper said:

 “The funny part about it is that process improvement has been in healthcare forever and we got away from it.
 When Pepper began in the 70s, his department “went from department to department with a clipboard and looked at the process.
 We didn’t have computers, but we were smart enough to know that they were basically industrial engineers.”